Data processing agreement

 1. The Controller's approval of specific sub-processors, if any, is set out in Annex B of this Agreement.

-2. When the data processor has the data controller's approval to use a sub-processor , thedata processor shall ensure that the data processor imposes the same data protection obligations on the sub-processor as those set out in this data processing agreement through a contract or other legal document in accordance with EU law or Member State law, in particular by providing the necessary guarantees that the sub-processor will implement the appropriate technical and organizational measures in such a way that the processing meets the requirements of the Data Protection Regulation.
+2. Where the processor has the controller's approval to use a sub-processor, the processor shall ensure that it imposes on the sub-processor the same data protection obligations as those set out in this processor agreement by means of a contract or other legal act in accordance with Union or Member State law, in particular providing appropriate guarantees that the sub-processor will implement the appropriate technical and organizational measures in such a way that the processing will meet the requirements of the GDPR.

 3. The sub-processor agreement and any subsequent amendments thereto shall - at the request of the data controller - be sent in copy to the data controller, which thereby has the opportunity to ensure that a valid agreement has been concluded between the data processor and the sub-processor.
 Any commercial terms, such as prices, which do not affect the data protection law content of the sub-processor agreement shall not be sent to the data controller.